30 Jun KOMBUCHA TEA: 15 TIPS FOR MAKING IT CORRECTLY – DID YOU KNOW…?

 3. Even though you’ve heard how bad refined table sugar is for you, it is the only sugar you should use in the recipe because it produces the most vitamins and beneficial nutrients that way, as found by Russian researchers in the 1950’s.
 (Mineralized sugars, honey or other sweeteners can kill or cripple some of the Kombucha’s healthy bacteria.)
 Don’t worry; most of the sugar is gone when it’s done fermenting anyway.

 4. You can use green tea, but if you do, you should use at LEAST one black tea bag “to give the Kombucha the dose of tannin it needs”.
+If you’re looking for any more types of tea that can be used, you might want to be made aware of the Best CBD Tea in the UK, as this could become a top pick for you too.

 5. You should NOT use herbal, organic or decaffeinated tea.
 (And never Earl Grey tea!
 It contains “bergamot”, which is harmful to the Kombucha.)
 Betsy recommends plain Lipton black tea (”100% Natural”) – Lipton does not use tea brokers or middlemen.
 (They’ve owned their own plantations for over 200 years – this is important because all green and black tea is grown outside the U.S.) She tells me that Lipton tea is never sprayed with pesticides, so it is organic without the organic label.
 (Although they now sell black and green tea labeled “organic”, but at the store I see they are the exact same price.)
 Because of how most organic or decaffeinated tea comes into the U.S., it usually isn’t really organic (50% are sprayed with pesticides at customs as a precaution), and this can cause the Kombucha to mold.
 Herbal teas diminish the health of the Kombucha, and some can even kill it.
 The caffeine in the tea is mostly gone by the time the tea is ready.
 (Correction: originally I had said, “By the way, she assures me that Lipton tea does NOT have Fluoride in it – that was an urban myth.”
 I misunderstood and had that wrong.
 There is naturally occurring Fluoride in all tea – from the soil that it’s grown in.
 The urban myth was to do with a lady that supposedly died from drinking tea – that wasn’t true.)